BLCM/OpenBLCMM/README.md

 TODO
 ====

+- Focus issues: for at least some people, actions like closing an edit window can leave focus in a weird state where the main window isn't active, even though it's brought to the front.
+Users may need to click on some *other* window and then back to OpenBLCMM to re-activate.
 - Figure out allowing the word "set" in value text?
 Understand quotes around the value, perhaps?
 - Options for changing object-opening behavior (ctrl/alt/shift-click, single/